ajmpilled/R_DAVIS_in_class_project/README.md

-Welcome, Dragons, to R-DAVIS 2020!
+Welcome, Bowtruckles, to R-DAVIS 2020!